tomad01/air_quality/README.md

 Raspberry gets all data and is writing it down to a csv periodically

-The process is automated using supervisord (see conf files) You need to create an empty "logs" dir in the script dir before deploying Check requierments files before installing.
+The process is automated using supervisord (see conf files) You need to create an empty "logs" dir in the script dir before deploying.\
+Check requierments files before installing.
 There are some packages that can be omitted.